GuildCrypt/solspecdown/test/test.output.md

 | `0` | `uint256` |  |  |
 ---
 #### <a name="getApproved(uint256)"></a> `getApproved(uint256)`
+Gets the approved address for a token ID, or zero if no address set Reverts if the token ID does not exist.
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|